yeshua453/website/docs/controls/rangeslider.md

 ### `overlay_color`

-The hightlight [color](/docs/reference/colors) around the thumbs used to indicate that the range slider thumbs are hovered or dragged.
+The highlight [color](/docs/reference/colors) that's typically used to indicate that the range slider thumb is hovered or dragged.
+See [Radio.fill_color](radio#fill_color) for usage examples.

 ### `round`